alexyorke/star.js/README.md

 ### Browser

 I have only tested Star.js in Google Chrome, but it should work with all modern browsers, except possibly IE, since it uses a string function which is not built-in to IE.

+### Contributors

+- @adamisntdead, for helping publish Star.js to NPM, and making the readme file more readable and attractive
+- Stack Overflow (credit in comments) for the levenshtein distance algorthim